shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 e-commerce sites, try searching it on eBay or AliExpress.
 I was able to get a second-hand one from eBay with SIM and voice support unlocked.

-Once you have a dongle, insert your SIM card and plug it into the machine you have asterisk installed.
+Once you have a dongle, insert your SIM card and plug it into the machine you have Asterisk installed.
-Make sure you have the `asterisk-chan-dongle` package installed.
+Make sure you have the `Asterisk-chan-dongle` package installed.

-To configure we edit the `dongle.conf` file found in the configuration folder of asterisk.
+To configure we edit the `dongle.conf` file found in the configuration folder of Asterisk.
-The configuration folder is defined via the `astetcdir` option in the main `asterisk.conf` and is usually `/etc/asterisk/`.
+The configuration folder is defined via the `astetcdir` option in the main `Asterisk.conf` and is usually `/etc/Asterisk/`.

 If there's no `dongle.conf` file located in the configuration folder, create one.
 The default dongle.conf can be found [here][6].